BulTTaeng/3055_Escape/README.md

 If there is no hedgehog left, print KAKTUS.

+Remember that we should not change the input array directly , we need copy array or queue to save updates.

 ## Where can I get more help, if I need it?

 You can contact me through email, which is wogur7496@gmail.com.